-For over 25 years, Craig Seina, Licensed Massage Therapist, has successfully helped individuals achieve an improved quality of life and meet their health goals.
+For over 30 years, Craig Seina, Licensed Massage Therapist, has successfully helped individuals achieve an improved quality of life and meet their health goals.
 Craig has developed his own unique approach to therapeutic bodywork based on two decades of experience and superior training in innovative techniques.
 He utilizes advanced methods from modalities which include myofascial release, neuromuscular reeducation and cranial occiput therapy.
-Therapeutic outcomes are further enhanced by the use of a cutting-edge hydraulic therapy table; the only one of its kind used by a massage therapist in a six-state region.
+Therapeutic outcomes are further enhanced by the use of a cutting-edge Comfort Craft hydraulic therapy table that decompresses the lumbar, spine and cervical spine; the only one of its kind used by a massage therapist in a six-state region.

 A History of Massage Therapy